Build apps for Office

 In Start, we tell you all the basics—about the app model in general, and about discovering the technologies that you'll need to learn or those you might already know and can apply right away to your app for Office development.
 We've provided links to deeper info, code samples, and how-to tasks to help you get started building great apps.
 If we succeeded with providing what you need to know in Start, you should have all the info you need to navigate the rest of the docs.
 If we didn't, we want to hear from you about where we can make the docs better.
 We are constantly updating topics based on customer feedback and questions, and offering new articles.
 See Send feedback for ways to reach us and participate in making the docs better.

 Let's say you have a killer idea for an app.
 In this section, we'll guide you through the design decisions you need to make and offer best practices to build your app.
 For example, what makes a good user interface?
-What are the app "shapes" available?
+How do the different app types interact with Office and your customer's content?
 When should I use one instead of another?
 What options do I have for data access?
 You get the picture.